hidenori-wasa/_PEAR_BreakpointDebugging_PHPUnitStepExecution/README.md

 Change log
 ----------

 * Repaired the bug of static backup.
-(I have not been testing)
-* Added auto-detection of global variable backup inside "setUp()".
+(I tested except reference backup and more than one unit test files)
 * Changed execution rule.
 * Changed unit test example.